-The Barbados Open Water Festival -
+Barbados Open Water Festival

 A dedicated swim race is a great way to get your swimming up to speed.
 But an open water festival with FIVE swims is even better!

 The Barbados Open Water Festival takes place in early November each year, and involves 5 days of swimming in the crystal clear azure waters of the Caribbean Sea, just 13 degrees off the Equator.
 Both air and water temperatures are usually around 29 degrees Celcius.

 There are 3 days of guided swims to start off with.
 Each swim is 2km, at whatever pace you choose.

 Carlisle Bay is the ideal spot for the first guided swim and the following races.
 The Festival is based in front of the Copacabana Beach Bar on Bay Street.
 Many swimmers turned up in swim gear, and did not seem to realize that there are changing rooms with showers AND separate toilets up a staircase behind the bar area.
 To be fair, in typical Barbadian fashion, there are very few signs!

 Barbados Open Water Festival - The Races